Tepco spots Fukushima fuel debris in reactor 2, says fuel rod assembly 'fell out of reactor' | The Japan Times

 While Tokyo Electric Power Company Holdings Inc. got a peek at lava-like objects that looked like melted fuel in reactor 3 last year, this is the first time it has located similar debris in reactor 2.

-Tepco inserted a 13-meter pipe-shaped device with two cameras on its tip into a 12-cm utility hole in the PCV to capture images of the area directly beneath the pressure vessel, which holds the core.
+Tepco inserted a 13-meter pipe-shaped device with two cameras on its tip into a 12-cm utility hole in the primary containment vessel to capture images of the area directly beneath the pressure vessel, which holds the core.
+One camera spotted a handle for a fuel rod assembly lying at the bottom of the PCV, surrounded by sediment.

 One camera spotted a handle for the fuel rod assembly lying at the bottom of the PCV, surrounded by sediment.